Center for Catholic Faith and Culture

 A University-wide Center emphasizing cross-disciplinary collaboration

 The Center for Catholic Faith and Culture exists to enhance and enrich the work done by Duquesne faculty, administrators, staff, and students.
 The Center develops innovative ways to integrate the Catholic intellectual tradition more deeply and broadly across the life of Duquesne.
 Toward that end, we pursue initiatives that engage historical and contemporary Catholic thought in such fields as the arts, aesthetics, business, economics, literature, and science.
 The Center supports programs that connect and network scholars from across Duquesne's nine schools and creates opportunities for cross-disciplinary research and teaching that engage and apply Catholic ideas and ideals.

 Catholic and Spiritan

-The Catholic intellectual tradition animates Duquesne University.
-It orients and informs our community in all its dimensions—academic, professional, spiritual, cultural, and moral.
+Catholic ideals and ideas animate Duquesne University.
+They orient and inform our community in all its dimensions—academic, professional, spiritual, cultural, and moral.
 This common inheritance and shared dialogue unites Duquesne with other Catholic colleges and universities.
 Yet the Spiritan strand of that tradition imbues Duquesne with a distinctive identity and mission.
 Our Spiritan heritage is characterized by special commitments to educating the whole person, liberating those who suffer injustice, enacting cultural sensitivity, and sustaining spiritual openness in complex and challenging times.

 Open to dialogue and committed to non-defensive engagement